fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

-## Week 14
-### 18: Gender Histories
-* _Houses_, "Gender History", 253-62.
-* Catherine Hall, "Gender Division and Class Formation in the Birmingham Middle Class, 1780-1850" [= _Houses_, 263-76; skim].
-* Joan Scott, "Gender: A Useful Category of Historical Analysis", 1053-1075.

-### 20: Postcolonial Histories
-* _Houses_, "Postcolonial Perspectives", 263-76.
-* Dipesh Chakrabarty, "Postcoloniality and the Artifice of History: Who Speaks for 'Indian' Pasts?", 1-27.

 ## Week 15:  Postmodern discursive history
 ### 25: Professed Purposes
 - _What is History For?_, 31--58.

-{% include alert.html class='danger' title='Bring Paper Copies' text="
-We'll be doing a peer review session with your essays, so please bring TWO HARD COPIES of your essay to class, DOUBLE-SPACED!
-"%}

 ### 27: Hidden Agendas